Ephemeral Deposits

 Since deposits to a single zkBob account can be made from different smart contract wallets, reusing the same ephemeral EOA address is not a good idea, as it can be used to link together independent deposits.
 A better option is to use a newly generated EOA address for each new deposit.

 Using ephemeral deposit scheme is an early developed feature.
-At now the are more suitable to process external deposits
+At now the direct deposits are more suitable to process external deposits

 Sending Ephemeral Deposits